Binary Funding Impacts in Derivative Valuation: Modeling

 We call the $(n+2)$-dimensional $\dsG$-predictable process $\varphi$ the hedger's hedging strategy. \begin{remark} $\varphi$ is chosen to be $\dsG$-adapted only to describe an immediate action taken at default.
-We shall see later that on $[0, \tau)$, $\varphi$ is $\dsF$-adapted. \end{remark}
+It will be shown in \Cref{sec:bsde} that, on $[0, \tau)$, $\varphi$ is $\dsF$-adapted. \end{remark}

 If the collateral is pledged, the posting party is remunerated by the receiving party according to a certain interest rate.
-When $m^N_t\geq0$ (resp. $<0$), the counterparty (resp. hedger) pays the interest rate $R^{m, \ell}_t$ (resp. $R^{m, b}_t$) at $t \leq T$.
+When $m_t\geq0$ (resp. $<0$), the counterparty (resp. hedger) pays the interest rate $R^{m, \ell}_t$ (resp. $R^{m, b}_t$) at $t \leq T$.
 We assume that the collateral is posted as cash and the interest rate is accrued to a margin account of the hedger.
-We denote the lending and borrowing accounts $B^{m, \ell}$ and $B^{m, b}$ respectively, i.e., $B^{m, i}$, $i \in\{\ell, b\}$, are given by
+We denote the lending and borrowing accounts $B^{m, \ell}$ and $B^{m, b}$ respectively, i.e., $B^{m, i}$, $i \in\{\ell, b\}$, are given by: